findkit/findkit/packages/docs/docs/toml/index.md

 ### `origin_domains: string[]` {#origin_domains}

-List of origin domains from which the search endpoint can be accessed eg. the domains where the Findkit UI library can installed on.
+List of origin domains from which the search endpoint can be accessed eg. the domains where the Findkit UI library can installed.
 The domain is validated using the [Origin header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) sent by the browsers.